akarzazi/SSMSPlus/README.md

 ### Non Goals
 * Implement domain specific features. (ex: integrate with FTP, Azure Services)
-* Implement heavy or obstrusive features like intellisence.
+* Implement heavy features like intellisense.
-* Seek for compatibility with an old edtion of SQL Server or SSMS.
+* Seek for compatibility with an old edition of SQL Server or SSMS.

 ## Debugging